Spike of defaults in January was triggered by two Manhattan office towers; one of them is heading to a foreclosure sale.

 The vacancy rate rose to 35% most recently, according to CoStar.
 The largest tenant is Morgan Stanley (44% of the space), which is trying to sublease a 46,913-sf portion.
 Its lease runs through 2034.
 The second largest tenant is the law firm Fried Frank (16%), with the lease running to 2039.

 Several smaller loans were “cured” and came off the delinquency list in January.
-The largest one was the $211 million loan backed by an office property Plainsboro, NJ, leased by Novo Nordisk US headquarters.
+The largest one was the $211 million loan backed by an office property in Plainsboro, NJ, leased by Novo Nordisk US headquarters.

-The 770,000-sf location made the news in October with the NJ labor department’s WARN Act disclosures that Novo Nordisk, the Danish pharma giant, would cut 811 jobs at its Plainsboro office by the end of 2025, more than tripling the 265 layoffs Novo Nordisk had publicly announced a month earlier as part of the 9,000 job cuts globally.
+The 770,000-sf location made the news in October with the NJ labor department’s WARN Act disclosures that Novo Nordisk, the Danish pharma giant, would cut 811 jobs at its Plainsboro office by the end of 2025, more than tripling the 265 layoffs Novo Nordisk had publicly announced a month earlier as part of 9,000 job cuts globally.

 The loan had become delinquent for the November and December payments amid borrower disputes over force-placed insurance (FPI), according to special servicer commentary in December, cited by Trepp.
 The special servicer has advanced funds for the canceled FPI, with over $1.68 million outstanding.
 A settlement to resolve the insurance dispute has been circulated, and a resolution is expected, according to Trepp.